b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 K

 Kraus, Nicholas (2023).
 'The Glorious Glockenspiel: A Guide to Greatness in Playing and Performing'.
 Nicholas Khatchadourian, Publisher. eBook.
-ASIN B0C3W3TF8K
+ASIN B0C3W3TF8K.
+NB: I have this text on the 'Play Books' Android application.

 Amazon writeup: